John McCain 2008 presidential campaign: Fundraising and finances

 As of September 30, 2007, McCain had raised $32,124,785 for his campaign for presidency.
-Private donors have given $30,183,761 toward his campaign, PACs have given $458,307, and $1,482,717 has come from other sources.
+Private donors had given $30,183,761 toward his campaign, PACs have given $458,307, and $1,482,717 had come from other sources.
 70% of the PAC contributions have come from business groups, 1% from labor groups, and the final 29% from ideological organizations.
-So far 95.6% of his finances have been disclosed, while 4.4% has not.
+So far 95.6% of his finances have been disclosed, while 4.4% had not.

 McCain was the first candidate to accept financing from the presidential election campaign fund checkoff.

 During the campaign's summer 2007 financial woes, it used a list of donors as collateral in order to get approval on a bank loan.
 This raised the question of whether the campaign's privacy policy was violated by such a use.
 A McCain spokesperson said it did not, since all of the campaign's assets were pledged as collateral at the time, not just the donor list.

-By December 2007, McCain was using 32 lobbyists as fundraisers, more than any other candidate.
+By December 2007, McCain was using thirty-two lobbyists as fundraisers, more than any other candidate.

 Although McCain accepted public financing for the general election campaign, and the restrictions that go with it, his opponent did not, and McCain criticized Obama for becoming the first major party candidate in history to opt out of public financing.

-The McCain campaign received US$7 million in contributions in a single day after announcing Palin as the presumptive vice-presidential nominee.
+The McCain campaign received $7 million in contributions in a single day after announcing Palin as the presumptive vice presidential nominee.

 Nevertheless, down the stretch run of the general election campaign, McCain was outspent by Obama by a four-to-one margin.
 In the end, from September 1 to the end of the campaign, McCain spent directly the $84 million allotted to him by the public financing rules, while Obama, having opted out of that system, spent $315 million directly during the same period.